bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 ## The Backplane

 The backplane is the key to the entire machine.
 This is historically true for big, old machines.
 I've been inside a PDP Straight-8, and the entire computer is composed of small cards containing just a few circuits.
 Plug them into the backplane -- a gigantic wire-wrapped monstrosity -- and the computer _appears_ out of these simple single-circuit cards.
-Similar architectures are seen in computers built into the early 1990s.
+The Cray Couch, despite vastly more complicated modules, _appears_ when you add miles of wire in between these modules.
 This machine is no exception.

 The modular nature of my machine means I only have to design one processor board and manufacture it 16 times.
 Each board handles 2,048 internal connections between its 256 chips, and exposes 1,024 connections to the backplane.
 The backplane does all the heavy lifting.
 It's where the real routing complexity lives, implementing the inter-board connections that make 16 separate 8D cubes behave like one unified 12D hypercube.
 The boards are segmented like this:

-#### Board-to-Board Connection Matrix
+##### Board-to-Board Connection Matrix
 <p><em>Rows = Source Board, Columns = Destination Board, Values = Number of connections</em></p>
 <div class="table-wrap">
 <table class="matrix-table">